-With an expected rollout of 53 million smart meters by 2020 the smart metering systems market is rapidly reaching maturity.
+The smart metering systems market is rapidly reaching maturity.

 Within the UK the second version of the Smart Metering Equipment Technical Specifications (SMETS) has been published and countries around the world are consulting on and publishing their own recommendations for communication and usability standards for smart metering systems.
 Although these standards specify particular communication protocols, there is still flexibility to allow engineers to use the best protocol for the job.
 This can however leave buyers frustrated, with diminishing economies of scale reducing their buying power.

 Our summary of the SMETS implications below includes tips on how to go about choosing frequency products for your smart meter design.
 Alternatively you can use the side navigation to skip straight to our range of recommended products including tips on maximising buying power and achieving ultra-low power consumption when designing your device.